 Collecting customer feedback is an important and powerful tool for enterprises.
 It allows a business to put their customers’ challenges at the forefront, and create solutions that meet a market need.

 As a business, profitability completely depends on your ability to deliver what the customer wants.
-Getting feedback directly from your customers allows you take the guesswork out of product and service innovation and focus on past, present and future customer challenges.
+Getting feedback directly from your customers allows you to take the guesswork out of product and service innovation and focus on past, present, and future customer challenges.

 But there is a difference between feedback and meaningful feedback.
 How do you implement a feedback system that can actually improve the customer experience?

 Omnichannel Feedback Process

 If you take a look at any organization that does a great job of soliciting customer feedback, you’ll notice that their feedback system is omnichannel.
 This allows customers to voice their opinion across any medium (online, offline) and at any time.

 Although omnichannel refers to unifying multi-mediums, which can be a complex exercise, the result is a simplified experience for customers.
 It is important that customers can easily share candid thoughts with the business.

 Asking a customer for thoughts about their onboarding experience months after they’ve been onboarded is not an effective process at all.
 To ensure feedback is fresh and can be most impactful, ask customers for their opinions in a timely manner.

 The first step here, of course, is to accurately map the customer journey.
 There are many online tools to guide you in mapping your customer lifecycle.
 Alternatively, and depending on the complexity of your business, you may wish to enlist support from a digital advisory.
 A digital advisory can unbiasedly map your existing and aspirational customer lifecycles through internal and external interviews, research, and industry-at-large best practices.